chapter three

 3.2.3 Understanding MCP transport types

-3.2.4 From desktop to agents: the key differences
+3.2.4 From desktop to agents: The key differences

-3.3 Actioning MCP servers for Agents
+3.3 Using MCP servers for agents

 3.3.3 Connecting to the standard MCP servers